Nikunjraj0306/Project-26/README.md

 6. Continue until the end of the string is reached.

 7. End the function and return ack to the caller.

+**Akhil** – File Creation & Saving Encrypted Text
+1. Start the file creation process.

+2. Ask the user for a filename.
+    After reading it, attach “.txt” to make it a complete text-file name.

+3. Ask the user to enter a password, which will later be required to decrypt the file.

+4. Ask the user to type the actual message they want to secure.
+    -Read the complete line of text.

+5. Remove any extra newline character that gets added when reading input.

+6. Call Priyal’s encryption function to convert the user’s message into an encrypted form.

+7. Try opening the file in write mode.
+   - If it fails, show an error message and stop the process.
+   - If the file opens properly, write the encrypted text into it.

+9. Close the file safely.

+10. Show a confirmation message telling the user that the file has been successfully locked and saved.

+11. End the function.